In This Apportionment Lottery, the House Always Wins: Introduction

 In \cref{sec:popmon}, we first show that no such randomized methods exist for population monotonicity.
 This impossibility is not due to randomization or ex ante proportionality, but due to the fact that population monotonicity and quota are outright incompatible.
 Thus, there do not exist suitable deterministic apportionment methods that a randomized apportionment method could randomize over.
-That population monotonicity and quota are incompatible is well-known from the Balinski--Young impossibility theorem~\cite{BY82}, but their proof uses some ``mild'' background conditions (notably neutrality), which are not mild for our randomized purposes.
+That population monotonicity and quota are incompatible is well-known from the Balinski--Young impossibility theorem~\citep{BY82}.
+But their proof uses some ``mild'' background conditions that are not mild for our randomized purposes since, to provide ex ante proportionality, the randomized method must sometimes prioritize smaller states over larger states with positive probability, which is ruled out by those background conditions.
 We are able to prove a stronger version of their theorem, which derives the impossibility with no assumptions other than population monotonicity and quota.
-The deterministic apportionment methods that are most commonly used in practice (so called divisor methods, including the Huntington--Hill method) satisfy population monotonicity but fail quota.
+The deterministic apportionment methods that are most commonly used in practice (so called divisor methods, which include the Huntington--Hill method) satisfy population monotonicity but fail quota.
 So it makes sense to ask whether population monotonicity can be combined with ex ante proportionality (without requiring quota).
-We construct such a method, which is reminiscent of the family of divisor methods, except that the so-called ``divisior criterion''~\cite{BY82} is specific to each state and is given by a sequence of Poisson arrivals.
+We construct such a method, which is reminiscent of the family of divisor methods, except that the so-called ``divisior criterion''~\citep{BY82} is specific to each state and is given by a sequence of Poisson arrivals.

 For house monotonicity, we provide in \cref{sec:housemon} a randomized apportionment method that satisfies house monotonicity, quota, and ex ante proportionality.
 To obtain this result, we generalize the classic result of \citet{GKP+06} on dependent rounding in a bipartite graph.
 We call this method \emph{cumulative dependent randomized rounding} or just \emph{cumulative rounding}~(\cref{thm:cumulative}).
 Cumulative rounding allows to correlate dependent-rounding processes in multiple copies of the same bipartite graph such that the result satisfies an additional guarantee across copies of the graph.
 This guarantee, which we describe in the next paragraph, generalizes the quota axiom of apportionment.
 As a side product, our existence proof for house monotonicity provides a new characterization of the deterministic apportionment methods satisfying house monotonicity and quota, which is based on the corner points of a bipartite matching polytope.